 Sherella is excited to share her passion for development that is deeply intertwined with her passion for her vibrant home city of Philadelphia.
 Sherella’s goal is to ensure that the wonderful opportunities that Philadelphia has to offer are accessible to all communities across the city.

 Sherella holds a B.A. from Byrn Mawr College, and has studied at Berlin’s Humboldt University, an experience that sealed her commitment to the German language (including its dialects!) and inspired her to teach in two Austrian high schools after college through Fulbright and the Austrian-American Educational Commission.
-Aside from her time oversees, Sherella previously worked at Public Health Management Corporation on the Out-of-School Time Project, where she supported quality after-school programing in over a hundred sites across Philadelphia.
+Aside from her time overseas, Sherella previously worked at Public Health Management Corporation on the Out-of-School Time Project, where she supported quality after-school programing in over a hundred sites across Philadelphia.

 Sherella can often be found redefining her limits in Muay Thai class, thinking of interesting new ways to maintain her German fluency, or searching for the best pancake spot in West Philly.